If you want a beautiful deck space, here are some deck decorating ideas on a budget to help you create the outdoor space

-The most expensive addition at just over $100, but the one that added the most pizzazz was a patterned area rug.
+The most expensive addition at just over $100, but the one that added the most pizzazz was a patterned outdoor rug.

 I’m a gal who loves color and I’m lovin’ these accent stripes on this outdoor area rug!

-I love the deck furniture we purchased from Big Lots two years ago but the cushions were faded from the sun.
+I love the deck bench and chairs we purchased from Big Lots two years ago but the seat cushions were faded from the sun.
 I bought a few throw pillows for under $10 each to give new life to this area.

-I added a throw to bring out more of the colors in the rug.
-Doesn’t this just shout sunshine and happy days?
+Add bright color by using a throw to bring out more of the colors in the rug.
+Doesn’t this fabric just shout sunshine and happy days?

 Plus, time spent among my flowers distracts from the many pressures of daily life.
 Its a win/win for me!

 Summertime is prime yardsale season (read my top 10 yard sale bargains) and my deck is usually a recipient of a few treasures!

 To the left of the love seat is a chipped outdoor table I found for a couple of bucks and to the right is my $15 changing table turned DIY garden cart.
 This cart could easily be turned into an outdoor bar if that’s a feature that sounds appealing to you.